statisticalbiotechnology/bibook/bibook/retrieval/blast.md

 ## E-Values and Their Meaning

 BLAST assesses the statistical significance of alignments using the Gumbel extreme value distribution (EVD) model.
 This model estimates the probability of an alignment score being due to chance.
-An e-value (expect value) is a statistical measure used in BLAST to assess the significance of an alignment:
+An E-value (expect value) is a statistical measure used in BLAST to assess the significance of an alignment:

-- **Definition**: The e-value represents the number of alignments expected to occur by chance in a database of a given size.
+- **Definition**: The E-value represents the number of alignments expected to occur by chance in a database of a given size.
-- **Interpretation**: Lower e-values indicate more significant alignments.
-For example, an e-value of 0.01 suggests that this alignment quality would be obtained by chance 1 times out of hundred with a query sequence of the same length of sequence and database size.
+- **Interpretation**: Lower E-values indicate more significant alignments.
+For example, an E-value of 0.01 suggests that this alignment quality would be obtained by chance 1 times out of hundred with a query sequence of the same length of sequence and database size.

-The e-values in BLAST searches provide a direct indication of alignment quality:
+The E-values in BLAST searches provide a direct indication of alignment quality:

-- **Significance Threshold**: Alignments with e-values below a certain threshold (e.g., 0.05) are considered significant, indicating a meaningful biological relationship.
+- **Significance Threshold**: Alignments with E-values below a certain threshold (e.g., 0.05) are considered significant, indicating a meaningful biological relationship.
 - **Comparison**: E-values allow for comparing the statistical significance of different alignments, making them a valuable metric for researchers.
-- **Database Size Influence**: The size of the database affects e-values, as larger databases increase the likelihood of chance alignments, resulting in higher e-values.
+- **Database Size Influence**: The size of the database affects E-values, as larger databases increase the likelihood of chance alignments, resulting in higher E-values.

 ## How is the BLAST E-value Calculated?